Azure-Samples/azure-spring-cloud/docs/create-mongodb-and-rabbitmq.md

 # Create MongoDB and RabbitMQ in Azure

+This guide will walk you through HOW to create MongoDB and RabbitMQ in Azure.

 ## Prep the dev environment

 Prep the dev environment by populating environment variables in